Aceearly1993/lecarde-1/README.md

 `CHANGED` - Adjusted events at the text introduction screen before the prologue stage and game over screen to fit the secret code.
 (Aceearly1993)
 `FIXED` -  Inner Yard 2: A bug which a spider mid boss will drop a wrong whip upgrade upon a re-visit in extreme situation.
 (Aceearly1993)
 `FIXED` -  Incorrect sound channel volume for most sound effects.
 (Aceearly1993)
+`FIXED` -  A bug introduced after swapping the controller plugin which will cause Efrain to move much earlier than the vanilla game's logic should on some force-stop scenes if pressing Xbox D-pad.
+(Aceearly1993)

  #### [0.6.2] - 2025/4/12 ####